ESA-APEx/apex_documentation/instantiation/app_jupyterlab.md

 Tailored specifically for EO tasks, this environment furnishes developers with an array of tools and libraries fine-tuned for programming languages and productivity plugins or extensions.

-## JupyterLab software architecture
+## Software Architecture

 The JupyterLab setup encapsulates a web-based interactive development environment for Jupyter notebooks, code, and data.
 It is the user interface for Project Jupyter, offering a flexible user interface and more features than the classic notebook UI.
 It is a web application providing a development environment in which processing algorithms and services can be developed, tested, and debugged.

 ![The JupyterLab IDE in the current APEx workspaces offering ](images/applicationhub_jupyterlab.png)